OpenWaterFoundation/owf-app-infomapper-ng/README.md

 Once the cloning is complete:

-* Run `cd infomapper` into the main Infomapper folder.
+* Run `cd infomapper` into the main InfoMapper folder.
 * Run `npm install` to have npm download all necessary packages and dependencies used by the InfoMapper (this uses [package.json](https://github.com/OpenWaterFoundation/owf-app-infomapper-ng/blob/master/infomapper/package.json)).

 The Angular application can be run locally, assuming that the desired **app/** folder has been copied to the **src/assets** folder.
-Otherwise, the Infomapper will display use the simple **app-default/** files.
+Otherwise, the InfoMapper will display use the simple **app-default/** files.

 * `ng serve` (will not open a web browser tab) OR